 Requirements for financial liabilities were added to IFRS 9 in October 2010 and they largely carried forward existing requirements in IAS 39, Financial Instruments - Recognition and Measurement, except that fair value changes due to credit risk for liabilities designated at fair value through profit and loss are generally recorded in other comprehensive income.
-The effective date of IFRS 9 is January 1, 2015.
+In February 2014, the IASB tentatively determined that the revised effective date for IFRS 9 would be January 1, 2018.
+The Company has not yet completed an assessment of the impact of adopting IFRS 9.